 - Individuals who partake in regular physical activity have a 24% lower risk of developing colon cancer.

-- Risk of breast cancer in both pre and postmenopausal women is significantly decreased by performing regular physical activity.
+- The risk of breast cancer in both pre and postmenopausal women is significantly decreased by performing regular physical activity.

 - Lack of exercise and obesity results in insulin resistance, which has been linked to carcinogenic growth.